 Members of the Western Caucus support policies that increase, diversify, and facilitate the production and delivery of reliable and affordable energy supplies from all domestic sources.
 Western Caucus members have introduced a number of bills that embrace a true all-of-the-above energy strategy and aim to ensure U.S. energy security.

-Majority Whip Scalise and House Committee on Natural Resources Chairman Rob Bishop’s H.R.
-4239 will create good jobs by establishing improved processes for oil, gas and wind that will make better use of our plentiful offshore resources and empowering states to streamline onshore oil and gas development.
+Majority Whip Scalise and House Committee on Natural Resources Chairman Rob Bishop’s introduced the Secure Act American Energy Act.
+This legislation sought to create good jobs by establishing improved processes for oil, gas and wind that will make better use of our plentiful offshore resources and empowering states to streamline onshore oil and gas development.
 This bill is the posterchild for American energy dominance.
 This bill has passed the House Committee on natural Resources.
 Click HERE to read more.

 Making Energy and Mineral Production on Public Lands Competitive with Production on State and Private Lands